manelpuig/rUBot_gopigo_ws/Documentation/2_gopigo_rbpi_control.md

 We have created a launch file to start the node responsible to wall follower process.

 ### **Lab Activity**
-You will have to adjust the different parameters to obtain a soft mobement
+You will have to adjust the different parameters to obtain a soft movement

 To verify the performances, type: